-The Loan Forgiveness program is a debt repayment opportunity of $30,000 per individual.
+The Loan Repayment program is a debt repayment opportunity of $30,000 per individual.
 Liberty undergraduate and/or graduate alumni who are US citizens serving outside of the United States will be considered for this new program if they meet all criteria for eligibility.

 Q1.
 When will decisions for qualified applicants be posted?